wavefrontHQ/docs/pages/doc/trace_data_query.md

 ### Viewing the Trace Query

-The Query Builder generates a query that includes the [`spans()` function](spans_queries.html) and one or more [spans filtering functions](spans_queries.html#spans-filtering-functions).
+Query Builder generates a query that includes the [`spans()` function](spans_queries.html) and one or more [spans filtering functions](spans_queries.html#spans-filtering-functions).
 For example, you can:

-1. Construct a query with the Query Builder as shown [above](#example).
+1. Construct a query with Query Builder as shown [above](#example).
 2. [Toggle to the Query Editor](#submitting-trace-queries) to see what the corresponding functions look like.
     ![tracing query editor from builder](images/tracing_query_editor_from_builder.png)

-At this point, you can either continue to edit the query directly, or toggle back to the Query Builder. **Note:** If you change a query using the Query Editor, you cannot go back to the Query Builder.
+At this point, you can either continue to edit the query directly, or toggle back to Query Builder. **Note:** If you change a query using the Query Editor, you cannot go back to Query Builder.

 ## Sorting the Result Set